 The good news is that unless you’ve got something really outlandish planned, there are just a few main types to consider: trip cancellation/interruption, baggage loss/theft, and emergency medical travel insurance.

-- Trip Cancellation/Interruption: In making a coverage decision, a simple review of your circumstances and trip can do lot of the heavy lifting.
+- Trip Cancellation/Interruption: In making a coverage decision, a simple review of your circumstances and your trip can do a lot of the heavy lifting.
 Is the cost of your travel substantial?
 For instance, if you’ve saved for months or years to buy expensive flights, you might want to consider insuring against trip cancellation.
 If you booked on points or they were otherwise a low investment you can consider going without.
 Always check the fine print, though, if you’re leaning towards springing for coverage.
 Some policies won’t reimburse you for cancelling a trip, except in extreme circumstances such as a death in the family.

 - Theft and Baggage Loss: The same idea applies to baggage loss or theft, with the additional note that this kind of coverage tends to be very difficult to collect on.
 If you’re travelling with something extremely valuable like a new laptop or expensive camera equipment, speak with your provider to make sure that it’s covered.
 These policies can include unexpected exemptions, leaving you uninsured.